Skip to main content

 Web Configuration Steps

-1. Open Settings -> Connectors (/settings/connectors).
+1. Open Settings -> Connectors -> Git (/settings/connectors?tab=git).

-2. Select GitHub from the Provider dropdown.
+2. Select GitHub as the Provider.

-3. Auth method will be APP_INSTALLATION.
+3. The Auth method will be APP_INSTALLATION.

-GitHub App Configuration Recommendations
+GitHub App Recommendations

 • If you set GITHUB_WEBHOOK_SECRET, the Webhook Secret in the GitHub App must match.